mismayil/ada-madry-data-story/index.md

 Clinton scores low on neuroticism, average on agreeableness, extraversion, openness, and high on conscientiousness.
 Trump scores very low on agreeableness, conscientiousness and emotional stability, average on openness, and very high on extraversion.
 Our results agree to the research in agreeableness and conscientiousness but contradicts in extraversion, neuroticism and openness.
 However, the personality rating is to some extent subjective.
-Even for the experts in this specific case, Trump supporters and Clinton supporters will rate significantly differently, as depicted in [a later finding](https://www.sciencedirect.com/science/article/pii/S0191886918300850).
+Even for the experts in this specific case, Trump supporters and Clinton supporters will rate significantly differently, as depicted in a later finding [[10]](https://www.sciencedirect.com/science/article/pii/S0191886918300850).

 #### Can we cluster similar politicians together?
 To cluster the politicians in terms of their personality, we first perform PCA to reduce the dimension of our dataset since we have 35 variables for personality traits.
 Then based on PC1 and PC2, the major two dimensions that explain most of the variations, we produce k-means clustering.
 We choose k = 2 as the optimal one by looking at the total WSS and silhouette plots.